hacf-fr/hassRenaultZE/README.md

 Attempts to update within 20 minutes will be logged as warnings in the home assistant log.
 The warning message will be: "Send SMS Error" (sic)

 ## Getting started
-Initially, you'll need to make a note of your vehicule VIN, and register with [Renault ZE Services](https://www.services.renault-ze.com/).
-You will need to add the vin, the username and the password to your configuration file.
+Initially, you'll need to make a note of your vehicule VIN, and register with MyRenault application.
+You will need to add the vin, the language code for your country, the username and the password to your configuration file.

 To install the component, you will need to copy the four py files to you local configuration folder:
 ```